 - The three delinquents Juumonji, Toganu and Kuroki in Eyeshield 21 are initially blackmailed into joining the American football team.

 - One Piece: The rest of the Straw Hat Pirates in regards to Luffy.
 Most of them were pestered, cajaoled, and sometimes flat out blackmailed into joining the crew.
-And then, his decisions as 'captain' end up sending the crew on outrageous misadventures, though only Usopp, Chopper, and Nami are the ones who complain the most.
+And then, his decisions as 'captain' end up sending the crew on outrageous misadventures.
+Usopp, Chopper, and Nami are the ones who complain the most.

 - In chapter 143 of Beelzebub, Oga reveals that part of the reason he drags Furuichi around everywhere with him is that he thought it would be funny.